ELeeAstro/Exo-FMS_column_picketfence/README.md

 This code performs various two-stream approaches from the literature in a non-grey, picket fence context:
 1. Isothermal layer approximation
-2. Toon et al. method (w. scattering w.o. scattering versions)
+2. Toon method (with scattering and without scattering versions)
-3. Short Characteristics method (linear, quadratic or Bezier interpolant versions)
+3. Short Characteristics method (linear or Bezier interpolant versions)
-4. Heng et al. method (Improved TS method in dev.)
+4. Heng et al. method (Improved Heng TS method in development)
-5. Neil Lewis's scattering code, following Pierrehumbert (2010)
-6. Mendonca et al. methods
-7. Two-stream DISORT version (w. modifications by Xianyu Tan)
+5. Two-stream DISORT version (with T_int modifications by Xianyu Tan)
+6. Variational Iteration Method (VIM) with analytical LW scattering

 You can also see the header comments in the source code for some additional information.

 For the shortwave fluxes, for methods that do not contain a shortwave scattering mode we include the 'adding method' (Mendonca et al. 2015 + references).
-We detect if any albedo is present in the column, and perform the adding method to calculate the scattered flux, otherwise if there is no albedo only the direct beam is used.
+We detect if any albedo is present in the column, and perform the adding method to calculate the scattered flux, otherwise if there is zero albedo only the direct beam is used.

 This emulates a single column inside the Exo-FMS GCM and is useful for testing and developing new techniques as they would perform inside a GCM setting.
 This is also useful to see differences in each method and their various approximations.

-We also include a dry convective adjustment schemes, currently only 'Ray_adj', based on Raymond Pierrehumbert's python code.
+We also include dry convective adjustment schemes, currently only 'Ray_adj', based on Raymond Pierrehumbert's python code.

 # Namelist options